NEWS

 Welcome our new CASA Volunteers

-We’re off to a fantastic start to the year!
-This February 19th, 15 new volunteers completed training and were sworn in as CASAs.
+We’re so excited to welcome two new classes of CASAs.
+We had a graduation on May 21st and swore in some new wonderful CASAs.
 We are thrilled to welcome these dedicated advocates and deeply grateful that they’ve chosen to commit their time, compassion, and voices to empowering and supporting our young people.

 TRAINING